sachnaror/sachnaror/README.md

-### Lets team up as friends 👋
+### Hello

-- 🔭 DevOps, Python, Django, DRF-APIs, FastAPI, Flask, Figma
+- 🔭 DevOps, Python, Django, DRF-APIs, FastAPI, Flask, Figma 👋
 - 📫 Connect with me 🐦 : [Twitter](https://twitter.com/sachinhep)
 <!-- - 🌱 Learning things that are interesting + complex (but not boring or slow)  -->